jm1069/python-xml-scraper/README.md

-# Python Folder XML Scraper 🔍🐍
+# Python: Folder XML Scraper 🔍🐍
 small helping tool to scrape a folder with .xml-files for a specific string inside an .xml created with help of the chat gpt ai